Musaevt/SNLP_MiniProject/README.md

 ## Configuration:
 Running of this project requires two parameters to be passed through the main args.
-1. path of the file
+1. Name and Path of input file
 2. encoding type
+3. Name and Path of output file (ttl format file)

 Parameters can be set in the Build configuration's Program Arguments.